patgunn1/Msc-Research-Proj/README.md

-# Network Identification in International Inflation
+# MSc Statistics Research Project

 This repository contains the code and data for the MSc Statistics dissertation *Cross-Sectional and Network Information in International Inflation: Bayesian GNAR with Stochastic Volatility*.